TimmyOlus/timmyolusportfolio.github.com/README.md

 <h1>Klaviyo & Marketing Automation Expert</h1>
-Skillset: Marketing Automation, Lead management, Sales conversion, CSS and HTML.
+Skill set: Lead management, CSS & HTML, Marketing Automation, and Sales Conversion.

 <h2>About Me</h2>
-Welcome!.
-I am A professional Klaviyo and Marketing Automation expert helping SMEs in Lead management, retention, and revenue growth.
+Welcome!
+I am A professional Klaviyo and Marketing Automation expert helping SMEs with Lead management, Customer retention, and revenue growth.
 I have worked with different e-commerce businesses, both online and offline, to achieve success.
 I'm confident in my ability to achieve the same with you.
 Let's work together

 <h2>Certifications</h2>